Brian-Autieri/note-taker/README.md

 ## Credits

 This challenge was completed in collaboration with the instructional staff (Diarmuid Murphy), TA (Meg Meyers) and classmates in the February 2023 UCLA Extension Coding Boot Camp.
-Special shoutout to classmate Paul Koehler for collaborating on this project outside of class hours.

 ## License